 What are the Types of Photo Editing?

-In the following sections below, we’ll discuss the basic photo editing techniques that are highly specialized and used all across the professional photo editing industry.
+In the following sections below, we’ll discuss the basic photo editing techniques and types of photo editing that are highly specialized and used all across the professional photo editing industry.

 Color Match is a command that matches colors between several layers, multiple pictures, or numerous selections.
 Although it only works in RGB mode, it allows you to change the color range and neutralize a color cast in a picture.